mongodb/terraform-provider-mongodbatlas/website/docs/r/privatelink_endpoint_serverless.html.markdown

 # Data Source: privatelink_endpoint_serverless

 `privatelink_endpoint_serverless` Provides a Serverless PrivateLink Endpoint resource.
+This is the first of two resources required to configure PrivateLink for Serverless, the second is [mongodbatlas_privatelink_endpoint_service_serverless](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/privatelink_endpoint_service_serverless).

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.